 If a necessary software is out of budget, scale the app down, and as resources grow through the app's success, the software can be purchased over time.

 Recommendation

-What do you want your reader to do upon receipt of this document?
-Wanderer's Tools is your primary decision-maker; what actions should they take after reading your proposal?
-What "next steps" should now be taken?
-DO NOT FORGET to add this to Part 2!
+Upon receipt of this document, please review the proposed project and budget and double-check its viability.
+Make sure that all those involved thoroughly understand the system proposal.
+Afterward, be sure to approve the allocation of funds for the ADA-Friendly Navigation App.
+Once funds allocation has been completed, start work on the project.

 Document Overview

-Be sure this needs to be updated for the Part 2 submission to include the entire document.

 The rest of the System Proposal will delve deeper into the details of the ADA-Friendly Navigation App.
 First, the approved Project Initiation Request (PIR) will be attached to give a rough overlook of other aspects of the app that still need to be mentioned.
 Following the PIR will be the Feasibility Assessment of the app.
 This section will analyze whether the creation of the application is feasible.
 Afterward, the Requirement Definition will outline the app's functional and non-functional requirements.
 These can also be known as non-negotiable deliverables.
-The Requirement Definition is currently the last part of the System Proposal that focuses on the ADA-Friendly Navigation App.
-Last, are resources for understanding the System Proposal and where the research originated.
+The Requirement Definition of the System Proposal focuses on the ADAFNA, outlining the functional, data, and non-functional requirements.
+The final large part of the ADAFNA is the Requirements Model, where the Use-Case Diagram and Descriptions are detailed.
+Then, the System Evaluation takes a glimpse into the future and what changes may come with the growth of the ADAFNA.
+A conclusion reflecting on the entire System Proposal rounds it.
+There are resources on the last few pages for understanding the system proposal and where the research originated.
 This includes the Appendices, the Glossary, and the Bibliography.

 2.0 System Initiation